mazeframework/docs/cli/recipes.md

 Maze generators can use a recipe to generate your application, and scaffold your application with controllers, models and views.
 Using a recipe you can get started with an maze application that extends or modifies the standard built in generator or provides additional features.
 For example you might want an API application that only renders JSON or use React or AngularJS for views.

-### Recipe repository

-Visit the [recipe repository](https://github.com/mazeframework/recipes) to discover what recipes are available.
-The available recipes are listed in the [Contributions.md](https://github.com/mazeframework/recipes/blob/master/Contributions.md) file.
-Each recipe contributor provides additional information in their own Readme.

 ### Maze New Command with a recipe

 Add a recipe name command line argument to create a new maze application from the recipe.